chessmaster42/curatorPresets/README.md

 -	Artillery - Calls for artillery fire from the unit using coordinates, ammo type, and round count
 -	CWS Injury Load - Loads Chessmaster's Wounding System onto the unit
 -	Damage Component - Damages the unit's component based on the component selected and the damage slider
--	Helicopter Land - Calls the unit to land on the ground
--	Helicopter Hover - Calls the unit to decend low enough to get in
 -	Unit Recruitable - Adds an action to the unit that allows players to recruit into their own group
 -	Unit Speed - Sets the unit speed to limited, normal, or full based on the selection
 -	Unit Surrender - Calls the unit to surrender
+-	Unit Waypoint - Adds a custom waypoint to the units group
 -	Vehicle Disembark - Calls the passengers, crew, or all units in the vehicle to disembark
 -	Virtual Ammobox System - Loads the Virtual Ammobox System onto the unit/object